ianrandmckenzie/ianrandmckenzie/README.md

 ## Most repositories are private.

-If you are a prospective client/employer, I recommend against using this profile as a reflection of my ability/experience/portfolio.
+If you are a prospective client/employer, I recommend against using this profile as a reflection of my ability/experience/portfolio as it relates to code quality or production output per hour.
 To see what I've been up to, check out my [resumé](https://ianrandmckenzie.com/resume) and [portfolio](https://objektiv.digital/portfolio).

 Recruiters: Please note I am only available for part-time work due to my disability (schizophrenia).